maxpoletaev/kivi/README.md

 there is a clear dependency that one update happened before the other, the update with the lower version is discarded.
 In case there is no clear relationship between the updates, the server returns a list of all conflicting values and leaves it up to the client.
-The client can then choose to perform conflict resolution usign a different content-aware strategy, such as last-write-wins or use conflict-free data structures (CRDT).
+The client can then choose to perform conflict resolution using a different content-aware strategy, such as last-write-wins or use conflict-free data structures (CRDT).

 ## Running a Local Cluster

-The `docker-compose.yaml` contains a minimal configuration of a cluster of three replicas.
+The `docker-compose.yaml` contains a minimal configuration of a cluster of five replicas.
 To run it, use:

  1. `make image`
  2. `docker compose up`

-With the default consistency level, you need the majority of nodes (2 out of 3) to be available to perform reads and writes.
+With the default consistency level, you need the majority of nodes (3 out of 5) to be available to perform reads and writes.
 A failure can be simulated by killing one or two of the containers with `docker kill`.